Anatomy of shoulder strains and sprains

 Shoulder sprains

 Shoulder sprains are incredibly common and generally occur to the anterior or posterior (front or back) ligaments of the shoulder.
-These ligaments attach from the front and back of the humerus to the front and the back of the scapula.
+These ligaments attach from the front and back of the humerus to the front and back of the scapula.
 They all work together to prevent the humerus bone from dislocating.
 There are three different ligaments in the front of the shoulder that stabilize throughout different degrees of shoulder motion.

 The superior glenohumeral ligament is most taught when the arm is in neutral and limits outward rotation and translation of the head of the humerus downward.
 The middle glenohumeral ligament is most taught at 45 degrees of shoulder elevation and prevents outward rotation and translation of the humeral head forward.
 The lower glenohumeral ligament has portions on the front and back of the shoulder.
 The front portion is most taught at 90 degrees of shoulder elevation.
 It limits outward rotation and translation of the humeral head up and forward, making it most at risk for injury when a quarterback is throwing.
 Conversely, the posterior portion helps prevent inward rotation and backward translation of the humeral head.